Visual Studio Code Tunnel¶

 Logging off¶

-When you are finished, press Ctrl+C
+When you are finished, press Ctrl+C in the tmux terminal to close

 the tunnel.
 Enter "exit" on the command line.
 You may then close the

-tab.
+tmux tab.
 Finally, you must click the red "Delete" button on the

 "My Interactive Sessions" page of Open OnDemand to end the Slurm job.